neenogreen/ransomwatch/README.md

 ## Leak Site Implementations

-The following leak sites are supported:
+The following leak sites are supported (unchecked are currently not monitored by Leonardo):

 - [x] Everest
 - [X] Cuba